 What provision is made for students of different abilities?
 There are enrichment classes where students work at a more demanding level.
 There are also mixed ability classes with the focus on developing the essential learning skills.
 There is English Language Support for students requiring it.
 There is also additional learning support given in literacy and numeracy for students who need extra assistance.

 Year 9 Scholarships:

 A number of Penrose Rotary Scholarships are offered to Year 9 students each year.
-Contact the college reception for application forms and details.

 The priority of Year 10 is to prepare students for the transition to the senior school.
 Option subjects build on the students experienced while in Year 9.

 All students study English, Mathematics, Science, Social Studies, Physical Education and Health.
 In addition to this they select option subjects to study for half or full year.
 These are selected from Art, Dance, Drama, Food, Music, Sports Performance, Te Reo Maori, Media Studies, Spanish, Product Design, Digital Technologies, Commerce, DVC.

 The Senior School

 The senior school has three main features:

 • We retain a strong academic strand which prepares students for University.